adityarahmanda/unity-balinese-date/README.md

 1. Go to [Releases](https://github.com/adityarahmanda/unity-balinese-date/releases) page

-2. Download latest `.unitypackage` from the latest release
+2. Download `.unitypackage` from the latest release

 3. Import the downloaded `.unitypackage` to your Unity project